cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

 ---
 id: register drep
-sidebar_label: Register a DRep
+sidebar_label: Register as a DRep
-title: Registering as Delegate Representative (DRep)
+title: Registering as delegate representative (DReps)
 sidebar_position: 1
-description: How to register as a DElegate representative
+description: How to register as a delegate representative
 keywords: [Governance, DREP, Delegate representative, CIP1694]
 ---

+Delegate representatives (DReps) serve as the community's spokesperson, actively participating in voting on governance actions and advocating for the community's collective interests.
+DReps hold significant responsibilities in the governance process, voting on important system updates.
+Approval depends on the governance action type and requires a majority vote from the corresponding governance bodies.

+To register as a DRep, follow the steps below.

-### Generate DRep keys
+## Generate DRep keys:

 ```shell
 cardano-cli conway governance drep key-gen \